-I hope you enjoy these 14 free budget and printable templates!
-Make sure to check out my free budget planner here!
+I hope you enjoy these 14 free printable budget trackers!
+Make sure to check out my free printable budget worksheets here!

 If you’re like most people, you probably cringe (or maybe even cry), when you hear the word budget.

-Practically my whole life, I thought of a budget as something for people that didn’t have any money.
+Practically my whole life, I thought of a budget as something for people that didn’t have much money.

 “I’m going to be a doctor”, I thought to myself.
 “Who needs a budget, with all the money I’ll be rolling around in?!”
 Ha.
 Ha.
 Oh, Shannon…